sparth292/Restaurant-Management-In-Java/README.md

 ﻿# Restaurant-Management-In-Java

-A Restaurant Management System in Java using GUI , JDBC
+A Restaurant Management System in Java using GUI , JDBC.